zendidi/zendidi/README.md

 - 👀 I’m interested in (area working skilled):

-Videogame developement
+Videogame developement<br />
-game design
+game design <br />
-games studies/ play studies
+games studies/ play studies<br />
-playtesting (Have a talk with people and get how was theyre fells about the game and then iterate/past the word to get closer to what we had on mind)
+playtesting (Have a talk with people and get how was theyre fells about the game and then iterate/past the word to get closer to what we had on mind)<br />

 - 🌱 I’m currently learning Unity development (Working on some projects and following tutorials/ keep in tuch about what's new on the engine/ ...)